Data Scientist - Geospatial

 He enjoys working closely with clients and stakeholders to deliver pragmatic solutions to their needs and brings a strong technical focus to the projects he works on.

-Rex’s expert knowledge and professional capability in rural infrastructure is valued widely in the industry, which has resulted in him stepping frequently into the Project Director role.
+Rex’s expert knowledge and professional capability in rural infrastructure is valued widely in the industry.

 M: + 64 27 540 1780

 Lizzie has worked for WSP since 2016.
 She has 10 years of professional experience in the field of hydrology and multiple years as a leading Project Manager.
 She has recently moved into the role of Workgroup manager for the Primary Industries Water and Infrastructure team.

 Her key skills and technical expertise are in catchment hydrology, water balances, geospatial analysis, rainfall, flood and drought analysis, hydrometric database management and quality assurance, data modelling, Hydro Electric Power Scheme (HEPS) analysis, land use feasibility studies, and project management of multidisciplinary projects.